 Exakt Lite by Sonicbits

 Exakt Lite features a four-operator, twelve-voice FM synthesis engine with eight classic FM algorithms.
-The aliasing-free operators have four standard waveforms (sinewave, saw, square, and triangle), and eight emulated waveforms that are borrowed from the Yamaha TX81Z synthesizer module.
+The aliasing-free operators have four standard waveforms (sinewave, saw, square, and triangle) and eight emulated waveforms borrowed from the Yamaha TX81Z synthesizer module.